AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 #### Returns:

-* testCost: An array containing all the testing cost.
+* calculatedError: An array containing all the testing cost.

 * errorVector: A vector that contains the error values during the testing.